Draco-of-3000/Draco-of-3000/README.md

 - 👋 Hi, I’m Kelvin!
-- 👀 I’m interested in Game Design, UX Design and Web Dev
+- 👀 I’m interested in UX Design and Ruby on Rails
-- 🌱 I’m currently seeking a job role in UX Design and growing my Web Development skills.
-- 💞️ I’m looking to collaborate on UX projects (Will collaborate on web dev projects soon!)
 - 📫 How to reach me ... acheampongkelvin128@gmail.com

 <!---